lizmat/raku-all-modules/github/p6-pdf/PDF-Lite-p6/README.md

 This module has build-in support for the PDF core fonts: Courier, Times, Helvetica, ZapfDingbats and Symbol.

-The companion module PDF::Font can be used to access a wider range of fonts:
+The companion module PDF::Font::Loader can be used to access a wider range of fonts:

 ```
     use PDF::Lite;
-    use PDF::Font;
+    use PDF::Font::Loader;
     my $pdf = PDF::Lite.new;
     $pdf.media-box = [0, 0, 400, 120];
     my $page = $pdf.add-page;
-    my $noto = PDF::Font.load-font: :file<t/fonts/NotoSans-Regular.ttf>;
+    my $noto = PDF::Font::Loader.load-font: :file<t/fonts/NotoSans-Regular.ttf>;
     # or lookup by font name (requires fontconfig)
-    # $noto = PDF::Font.load-font: :name<NotoSans-Regular>;
+    # $noto = PDF::Font::Loader.load-font: :name<NotoSans-Regular>;

     $page.text: {
         .text-position = [10,100];